aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 ![join-style-powerpoint](join-style-powerpoint.png)

-This Javascript demonstrates an operation where 3 rectangles (the image above) were created with the Miter, Bevel, and Round join type settings:
+This JavaScript demonstrates an operation where 3 rectangles (the image above) were created with the Miter, Bevel, and Round join type settings:

 ```javascript
 // Instantiates a presentation class that represents a presentation file